LewisNjagi/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd = Changes the working directory to the user’s home directory. ls -l = Display current directory contents in a long format. ls -al = Display current directory contents, including hidden files with long format.
+cd = Changes the working directory to the user’s home directory. ls -l = Display current directory contents in a long format. ls -al = Display current directory contents, including hidden files with long format. ls -n -a = Display current directory contents with long format,with user and group IDs displayed numerically and hidden files.